DaertML/scratchml/README.md

-# Scratch ML: Looking for an AI/ML framework written from scratch?
+# Scratch ML: An ML framework from scratch
+![logo]scratchml.jpeg
 Machine Learning and Deep Learning framework developed from scratch in Python.

 ## Getting started